mauricehuguenin/heat_distribution/README.md

-# europe_circulation_types
+# heat_distribution
-Analysis Scripts and Data used for the publication:
+Analysis Scripts and Data used for the submission:

-Huguenin, M. F., Fischer, E. M., Kotlarski, S., Scherrer, S. C., Schwierz, C., & Knutti, R. (2020).
-Lack of Change in the Projected Frequency and Persistence of Atmospheric Circulation Types Over Central Europe. *Geophysical Research Letters*, **47**. [https://doi.org/10.1029/2019GL086132](https://doi.org/10.1029/2019GL086132)
+Huguenin, M. F., Fischer, Holmes, R. M. and England, M. H. (2022).
+Drivers and distribution of global ocean heat uptake over the last half century. *Nature Geoscience*

 # Packages and Functions
-I use the following packages which are publicly available online:
+I use the following main python packages which are publicly available online:

-- [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html) is a visualization package for R that initializes a ggplot object.
-I quote from the webpage: "It can be used to declare the input data frame for a graphic and to specify the set of plot aesthetics intended to be common throughout all subsequent layers unless specifically overridden."

-- the [m_map](https://www.eoas.ubc.ca/~rich/map.html) package to visualize spatial maps.
-Pawlowicz, R., 2019.
-"M_Map: A mapping package for MATLAB", version 1.4k, [Computer software], available online at www.eoas.ubc.ca/~rich/map.html.
+- cartopy (creating maps)
+- numpy (numerical operations)
+- xarray (loading in and working with .nc data files)

 # Analysis Scripts